A cluttered pantry can lead to food waste. Save your hard-earned money by simplifying your pantry and stocking staples you use and love.

-My decluttering frenzy has moved to the pantry, spurned by another invasion of the dreaded pantry moth.
+My decluttering frenzy has moved to the pantry, spurned by an invasion of the dreaded pantry moth.
 I thought my supplies were well defended but those pantry moths can infiltrate a sealed jar easier than a spy passing through enemy lines.

-That means all those other seldom-used varieties lurking in the dark depths of the pantry were easy targets (despite the sealed jars) for the pantry moths to slip in unawares and colonise.
+That means all those other seldom-used varieties lurking in the dark depths of the pantry are easy targets (despite being in sealed jars) for pantry moths to slip in unawares and colonise.

 When your pantry is full of food, but you look in there and decide “you have nothing to eat.”